 When signing your first contract, it’s tempting to skim over the words and assume that everything on that sheet of paper is good to go.
-However, it is SO important to make sure you don’t miss anything that may cause you issues in the future.
+However, it is important to ensure you don’t miss anything that may cause you issues in the future.
 A leasing contract is legally binding and works to clarify many potential misunderstandings that could occur between a resident and a landlord.

-Here are some general recommendations in regards to rental contracts.
+Here are some general recommendations for when it comes time to sign:

 Make note of the following aspects of the contract prior to signing: